akmcc/Evented/README.md

 Event Loop & Chat Server
 =========

-The ChatServerEventLoop project was created in an attempt to gain a better understanding of asychronous and socket programming.
+The ChatServerEventLoop project was created in an attempt to gain a better understanding of asynchronous and socket programming.
 It is a work in progress.

 The event loop is a rudimentary recreation of EventMachine's Reactor.
 It monitors and responds to socket events.